cover-me/qtplot/README.md

 ### Create a portable version of qtplot with PyInstaller

-With PyInstaller, you can package qtplot into a small and portable folder with an executable inside.
+Using PyInstaller, you can package qtplot into a compact and portable folder that contains an executable.
+You can download the folder with the executable directly from the [release](https://github.com/cover-me/qtplot/releases) page or build it using the method outlined below.

 Make sure your python meets the requirements of qtplot (by installing it with the methods above...).